kevintruong/til/Virtual-Memory,-Part-1:-Introduction-to-Virtual-Memory.md

 A page is a block of virtual memory.
 A typical block size on Linux operating system is 4KB (i.e. 2^12 addresses), though you can find examples of larger blocks.

-So rather than talking about individual bytes we can talk about blocks of 4KBs.
-Each block is called a page.
+So rather than talking about individual bytes we can talk about blocks of 4KBs, each block is called a page.
 We can also number our pages ("Page 0" "Page 1" etc)

 ## EX: How many pages are there in a 32bit machine (assume page size of 4KB)?
 Answer: 2^32 address / 2^12 = 2^20 pages.